Reasons for a child to be taken into care

 - Sexual abuse – children who are abused sexually are often persuaded to partake in sexual acts, or often against their own will.
 Find out more information on sexual abuse and sexual violence

 Another common form of abuse is substance abuse.
-If the parents or guardians suffer from a drug addiction or alcoholism, they are unfit to take care of a child – and, if they cannot seek help and address their addiction in a way that keeps the child safe, the child will likely be taken into care.
+If the parents or guardians suffer from a drug addiction or alcoholism, they are unfit to take care of a child – and, if they cannot seek help and address their addiction in a way that keeps the child safe, social services will likely take this child into care.

 - Emotional neglect – although this is difficult to prove, it would often come as a symptom of physical or emotional abuse.